lucianonooijen/Personal-Website/assets/blocks/experience.md

 _08/2021 - present_ ~ **Software engineer, freelance**

-I currenly work as a freelance software engineer.
-A dedicated page for which can be found [here](/recruiters/).
+I currenly work as a freelance software engineer. <!--A dedicated page for which can be found [here](/recruiters/).-->

 #### Companion Group Ltd.